 According to reporting from the Los Angeles Times, the Supreme Court of the United States has ruled in favor of the Trump Administration and against immigrant rights groups in a dispute over the federal government’s right to detain immigrants without a hearing.

 In a split decision, the Court’s conservative majority protected the power of federal immigration enforcement to arrest and indefinitely detain immigrants who have previously been arrested for minor criminal offenses — even if that offense occurred many years ago.
-Here, our Los Angeles immigration lawyer provides an overview of this decision and explains how it further erodes the rights of immigrants in California and across the country.
+Here, our immigration lawyer in Los Angeles provides an overview of this decision and explains how it further erodes the rights of immigrants in California and across the country.

 Case Analysis: Nielsen vs. Preap